LIVING IN ASIA

 Do’s and Dont’s

-DON'T leave before you have obtained a TEFL Certificate, or have a plan to get one locally or online.
+DON'T leave before you have obtained a TEFL Certificate, or have a plan to get one, either where you are now or even online.
 This is of paramount importance.
 Few people can stroll into a classroom and begin teaching without any prior training.
 Any assumption that you can speak a language – therefore you can teach it, is a false one.

 Even if you have had experience of teaching individual students or small groups, are you sure you can stand in front of a classroom of 20 or 30 pupils?
 Can you manage the classroom, keep discipline, plan enough material for 4 x one-hour lessons per day?